japila-books/apache-spark-internals/docs/scheduler/TaskScheduler.md

   interruptThread: Boolean): Unit
 ----

-Cancels all the tasks of a given xref:scheduler:Stage.adoc[stage]
+Cancels all the tasks of a given scheduler:Stage.md[stage]

-Used when DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#failJobAndIndependentStages[failJobAndIndependentStages]
+Used when DAGScheduler is requested to scheduler:DAGScheduler.md#failJobAndIndependentStages[failJobAndIndependentStages]

 | defaultParallelism
 a| [[defaultParallelism]]